 And then there’s the fact that battling anxiety is a psychologically trying (and tiring) thing to endure—it can quickly wear someone down into a state of depression.

 There is a positive side to this.
 Depression, while extremely painful, is also (like anxiety) extremely treatable.
 The counselors at Thriveworks Cambridge can help you with anxiety, and they can also help you with any depression symptoms you might be experiencing.

 Our Cambridge based Counselors are Leaders in the Field

-Thriveworks therapists are caring, compassionate, and focused on helping their clients heal, and then to thrive in life.
-However, in addition to having the willingness to help, they are also leaders in the field of counseling and life coaching.
-Our counselors are fully licensed mental health professionals (not interns), they have graduated from prestigious academic institutions including Harvard University, Yale, and Princeton (to name a few), and our counselors have many times been featured or quoted in local, national, and academic publications.
+Thriveworks therapists and psychologists are caring, compassionate, and focused on helping their clients heal and thrive.
+In addition, they are also leaders in the field of counseling and life coaching.
+Our counselors are fully licensed mental health professionals (not interns), and they have been featured or quoted in local, national, and academic publications.

 - AJC (Cambridge-Journal Constitution)

 - The Journal of Mental Health Counseling

 - The Boston Globe